Puffing Billy is a well-preserved heritage railway popular with tourists visiting Melbourne.

 Here are some of the most frequently asked questions about Puffing Billy Railway and its trains.

-On the day tickets, can be bought from the Booking Office or the Conductor.
+Same day tickets can be bought from the Booking Office or the Conductor.

 Yes, Puffing Billy Railways allocates a certain number of tickets for each train to online bookings.